TahaHaris/Cardio-Sense/README.md

 **Taha Haris**

 > 💬 Have ideas, bugs, or questions?
-[Open an issue](https://github.com/your-username/cardio-sense/issues) or contribute to the project!